syphon5/syphon5com/content/post/scotts-cheap-flights-preview.md

 ##### Wrangle the Data
 I wrangled this data using [tidyverse](#) , [qdapRegex](#) , [zoo](#) , [gmailr](#) , [anytime](#) , and [stringi](#).
 Each serve the own purpose with [tidyverse](#) being the workhorse.

-We are working with semi-stuctured HTML.
+We are working with semi-structured HTML.
 SCF prides themselves on human curation and adding context to their deals, which I appreciate as a deal seeker.
 As an analyst relying on data sourced from their email code, this human input adds complexity.

 **Insert screenshot showing this here**